Authors are our Teachers

 Dear Homeschooling,

-As we start the last First Day of our semester I am overcome with emotion.
-I am watching our firstborn diligently work, and I cannot believe we are here.
-As we near the end of our homeschool journey with our oldest I wanted to take a moment and write a letter to you.
-First, you … Continue reading Dear Homeschooling,
+As we start the last First Day of our semester, I am overcome with emotion.
+I watch our firstborn work diligently and cannot believe we are here.
+As we near the end of our homeschool journey with our oldest, I wanted to take a moment and write a letter to you.
+First, you have not … Continue reading Dear Homeschooling,

 Managing a Home in a State of Flux